 For some conditions, it might be worth considering an appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many conditions and are an integral part of the chronic disease management team.
 Speak to reception if you are unsure if your problem is suitable.

-If you require a District Nurse to attend, the initial referal will be by a Doctor/ Nurse Practitioner or Practice Nurse
+If you require a District Nurse to attend, the initial referral will be by a Doctor/ or Practice Nurse

 HELPING US TO HELP YOU